Frequently Asked Questions

 How can we get hold of Japanese resources?

-Our library holds around 9,000 books and audio-visual materials, and is the only one in the UK dedicated to Japanese language education.
-Teachers of Japanese at institutions can join the library as full members; others are welcome to use the library on a reference-only basis.
-We offer a loan-by-post service to full members.
-We also offer many free online resources, including the popular Ready Steady NihonGO! (suitable for Key Stage 2) and CHIKARA (suitable for GCSE).
+Our book loan service holds books and audio-visual materials for teaching and learning Japanese, and is the only one in the UK dedicated to Japanese language education.
+Teachers of Japanese at institutions can join the book loan service as full members.
+We also offer a loan-by-post service.
+Finally we have many free online resources for all levels, from primary school pupils to advanced adult learners.

 Finally, you can buy resources from these Japanese bookshops in the UK.